Janchorizo/tfm-slr/README.md

 EC4: The proposed solution does not allow to replicate the environment in which the process would take place OR

-EC5: The paper was not published in the year 2017 or later
+EC5: The paper addresses one monolithic process

+EC6: The paper proposes a solution for just a specific step of the bioinformatic process

 ## Sources
 WoS and Scopus were used for retrieving the results